vladern/vladern/README.md

 ## 🔭 I’m currently working on ...

-- Developing web applications using NextJS framework and RESTful APIs
+- Developing web applications using NextJS framework and Backend for Frontend APIs
 - Designing and implementing user interfaces using HTML, CSS and JavaScript
 - Collaborating with backend developers and product managers to ensure quality and functionality of web products
 - Testing and debugging web applications using tools like Storybook, React testing library and Zepelin